KunojiOfficial/nazuna/index.md

 Discord identification (“ID”) for your user account.

 All personal information stored in our database is linked to a particular Discord uer ID.
-In order to remove the data permanently, contact the bot owner via e-mail: kunojigames@gmail.com or via Discord: Kunoji#5127
+In order to remove the data permanently, contact the bot owner via e-mail: kunojigames@gmail.com or via Discord: @kunoji

 ## Changes to the policy
 Any changes to the Privacy policy shall go into effect immediately after the change unless stated otherwise.